 - Concealed: No one likes to see an ugly industrial air cleaner so concealed systems are a good option for commercial use to keep the air cleaners out of sight.

 Commercial Smoke Eater UsesThere are a variety of uses for smoke eaters in commercial buildings.
 Here is a listing of some of the most popular uses we see.

 - Cigarette Smoke: This is the most common reason for purchasing a smoke eater.
 Thanks to internet search data we also see a fair amount of activity for marijuana smoke removal.
-We see a good amount of activity for our EJ model for grow rooms.

-- Cigar Smoke: While not as popular as cigarettes, we see a good demand for cigar smoke removal.
+- Cigar Smoke: While not as popular as cigarettes, we see a good demand for cigar smoke removal

 - Restaurant Smoke: Restaurants have a need to remove smoke from the kitchen area.
 With smoking laws being enacted across the country you see less smoking indoors however some restaurants still need a ventilation system to provide proper indoor air quality.